Equivalence of ISO Noise on different Sensor Sizes

 Here is another spot.

-The choice of the sensor is not easy.
+Choosing a sensor is not easy.
 All sensors provide advantages in some situations, and disadvantages in others.
 E.g., the Sony RX100 is a pocketable camera.
 This is hard to beat, even with MFT.
 In fact, the OM cameras are rather huge for MFT.
 With comparable lenses, I see no size advantage over the Nikon Z5 (see the image below).

 In real life, people produce excellent images on all sensor sizes.
 A pocketable camera like the Sony RX100 may be the best solution if you would otherwise have no camera with you.
-You need to be less critical with dynamic range in some situations.
+You need to be less critical of the dynamic range in some situations.
 And due to its zoom lens and rich features, it still surpasses any smartphone.

 Comments